Einsteins-Workshop/launch-mc/README.md

 5. Make sure that Minecraft is already installed on the computer

-6. Install WinGet.
-	a.
-In the bottom search of a windows machine, search for WinGet.
-This should give the WinGet app downloadable from windows App store.
-Follow instructions to install.
-This should install a program in C:\Program Files\WinGet\Links\psexec.exe

-7. If using a windows machine, go to repository directy and run python windows_setup.py
+6. If using a windows machine, go to repository directy and run python windows_setup.py

-8. Copy shortcuts from C:\etc to Desktop
+7. Copy shortcuts from C:\etc to Desktop

-9. For both shortcuts, edit shortcuts, go to Advanced properties, and set to "Run as administrator".
+8. For both shortcuts, edit shortcuts, go to Advanced properties, and set to "Run as administrator".
 Be sure to apply changes.